Beyond Model Base Retrieval: Weaving Knowledge to Master Fine-grained Neural Network Design: Experiments

 \subsection{Experimental Settings}

-\textbf{Tasks and Datasets.} We conduct our experiments based on our graph instantiation in Sec.~\ref{sssec:methodology_base}.
-In total, there are 3 task types, 22 datasets, and 33 data-task pairs, all with classical preprocessing~\cite{you2020design}.
-These datasets comprehensively represent diverse graph topologies, node homophily, task complexities, etc. The basic dataset statistics are summarized in Tab.~\ref{tab:dataset_statistics}.
+\textbf{Implementation.}\footnote{\url{https://github.com/jilwang84/M-DESIGN}.} We conduct our experiments based on our graph instantiation in \cref{sssec:methodology_base}.
+In total, there are 3 task types, 22 datasets, and 33 task-data pairs (node \& link tasks share 11 datasets), all with standard preprocessing \cite{you2020design}.
+This suite spans diverse graph topologies and task difficulties.
+For each target task-data pair, we treat the dataset as \emph{unseen} by \emph{removing its performance records from the MKB and never using any test-set signal for retrieval or refinement}.
+More details are in \cref{sec:appx_implementation}.